shivamgupta28111/pepcoding-Batches/README.md

 # pepcoding-Batches

-This is the Data Structure and Algorithm Course thta I learned at Pepcoding Education
+This is the Data Structure and Algorithm Course that I learned at Pepcoding Education